codr7/gapl/README.md

 ```

 ### performance
-g/>pl currently runs around twice as slow as Python3, any ideas on how to make it run faster are most welcome.
+g/>pl currently runs at around half the speed of Python3, any ideas on how to improve performance further are most welcome.

 ```
 $ cd bench